trueberryless-org/blog/starlight/src/content/docs/blog/setup-kubernetes-with-cilium-and-cloudflare.md

     - Deployment
     - Kubernetes
     - Cloudflare
 excerpt: This blog posts describes the process of setting up a kubernetes cluster with k3s and cilium.
 We use Helm as the package manager and Cloudflare as the certificate issuer.
-We used the tips and tricks from Vegard S. Hagen from [this article](https://blog.stonegarden.dev/articles/2024/02/bootstrapping-k3s-with-cilium/).
+We used the tips and tricks from Vegard S. Hagen from [his article](https://blog.stonegarden.dev/articles/2024/02/bootstrapping-k3s-with-cilium/).
 Essentially, this blog explains, how all the trueberryless.org websites are deployed.
 authors:
     - trueberryless
 ---

-## What is Kubernetes?

 Working with Docker Containers can be hard.
 However, there are tools which enhance the management of containers, like Kubernetes.
 Actually, Kubernetes is the only tool to my knowledge which acts as a management software for Docker Containers.
 Kubernetes is well-integrated in almost all cloud providers, like Google Cloud, Azure and AWS.
 As a result, it has a standardized `yaml`-syntax, which is great for small developers because they can switch between `The Big Three` with low effort.

-## Install and configure k3s
+## Install k3s

+As Hagen explains in [his article](https://blog.stonegarden.dev/articles/2024/02/bootstrapping-k3s-with-cilium/), we want to install `k3s` with no configurations and everything disabled.
+He describes what components are not installed in details.

 ```bash
 curl -sfL https://get.k3s.io | sh -s - \